Get fresh case studies & trends to improve your marketing results

 Share this post

-Disruptive Shopping Trends: What Enterprises Need to Know
+Disruptive Shopping Trends: What Enterprises Need to Know to Survive

 In the fast-evolving landscape of the 21st century, customer behaviour has undergone a massive shift driven by technological advancements, cultural changes, and global events.
-This article delves into the transformative trends in consumer shopping habits and uncovers some intriguing facts that often escape the public eye.

-Online Shopping – A New Era of Convenience and Laziness
+A Problem or a Blessing?
+A New Era of Convenience and Laziness

 The most significant change in customer behaviour has been the shift towards online shopping.
 The convenience of browsing products from home has led to a meteoric rise in e-commerce.
 In fact, global e-commerce sales are expected to reach $6.5 trillion by 2023, making up over 22% of total retail sales.
-This trend isn’t limited to younger generations; a survey found that 67% of millennials and 56% of Gen Xers prefer shopping online over in-store.
-Older consumers are also increasingly using digital platforms, with 41% of Baby Boomers and 28% of Seniors making online purchases.

 As a result, businesses are focusing more on User Experience (UX) design and reducing friction points on their websites to ensure a smoother shopping journey.
 Recognising that a user-friendly interface significantly enhances customer satisfaction, companies are streamlining website navigation, simplifying transaction processes, and ensuring website responsiveness across mobile devices.
-This focus on UX should be key in today’s digital strategy, as a seamless online experience correlates with higher sales conversions.
-Studies show that improving UX design can boost conversion rates for online retailers by up to 430%.

-Simultaneously, businesses are improving their Search Engine Optimisation (SEO) and Google My Business presence.
-As these platforms are major drivers of organic traffic, a strong SEO strategy and a well-maintained Google My Business profile are crucial for increasing visibility and attracting customers.
 Research indicates that 70-80% of people ignore paid search results, preferring organic results.
 This underscores the importance of effective SEO in capturing online shoppers’ attention.
 Moreover, with 46% of all Google searches being local, an optimised Google My Business listing is vital for local businesses to attract nearby customers.

 Phone retail shopping

-Personalisation: The Key to Enhancing Experiences
+Brand Personalisation – The Key to Enhancing Experiences and Building Lifetime Advocates

 Personalisation has become pivotal in fostering customer loyalty, with today’s consumers expecting a shopping experience tailored to their preferences.
 Today, businesses use data analytics tools such as Google Analytics, Adobe Analytics, and IBM Watson to understand customer shopping behaviours and preferences in-depth.
 These insights enable companies to customise their offerings and communication, significantly enhancing the customer experience.